MrFriendCS/MrFriendCS.github.io/README.md

 ##### User input

-Using the input function, the user can use the keyboard to enter information.
+Using the input function, the user can enter information with the keyboard.

 ``` python
 user = input("What is your name? ")